Schema App JavaScript Page Impact Overview

 Time to First Byte

-Highlight.js will not have an impact on this metric.
+Highlight.js does not impact this metric.

-Highlight.js does not affect this metric because it does not affect the appearance of your pages.
+It does not affect the appearance of your pages.

-Total Rendering Time Impact of Integration Methods
+Total Rendering Time Impact of JavaScript Integration Methods

 The way to read the numbers below is in terms of the total time the highlight.js will block DOM mutations.
 The number does not necessarily indicate it will block all at once, rather it will perform xpath evaluations and in between doing that, other scripts can execute.
-Similarly, the highlighter leaves a few hundred milliseconds in between its subsequent executions, allowing other scripts to execute.
+Similarly, the Highlighter leaves a few hundred milliseconds in between its subsequent executions, allowing other scripts to execute.
 Subsequent executions will only have an impact if areas marked up have mutated or if highlights evaluated prior did not produce a value.

-Integration Method
+Method

 Pros